 1. Lavender at Furano, Hokkaido

-Wound healing… promote hair growth… and anxiety reducing?!
-Who would have known that the beautiful lavenders have so much benefits!
+Wound healing… promote hair growth… and anxiety-reducing?!
+Who would have known that the beautiful lavenders have so many benefits!

 2. Ume (Japanese Apricot) at Yushima Tenjin

 Yushima Tenjin has been a popular spot to view blossomed Ume since the Edo period.
 There are approximately 300 plum trees there – where most of them are Shirokaga White Plum.

 When to view flowers at Yushima Tenjin: Mid to Late February